-Even the most basic HSE has xenon headlamps, automatic lights and wipers, cruise control, alloy wheels, dual-zone climate control, sat nav and Bluetooth connectivity.
+Even the most basic HSE has LED headlamps, automatic lights and wipers, cruise control, alloy wheels, dual-zone climate control, 16-way adjustable seats, leather upholstery, sat nav and Bluetooth connectivity.
 In fact, there’s so much kit on this version that we don’t see a point in spending any more.

 If you must, though, HSE Dynamic trim gives you 21-inch alloy wheels and a series of enhanced driving aids.
-And if you go for the range-topping Autobiography, the front seats are cooled as well as heated and the climate control becomes a three-zone system, while adaptive cruise control and an upgraded Meridian stereo system are also fitted.
+And if you go for the range-topping Autobiography, the front seats are cooled as well as heated and the climate control becomes a three-zone system.

 Infotainment, apps & sat nav